-- Officers may be removed from office for failure to perform duties or for violation of membership clause.
+- Officers may be removed from office at the discretion of the Leader for failure to perform duties or for violation of membership clause.

 ARTICLE IV.
 MEETINGS

-Section A. Regular meetings will be held at the discretion of the party leader and secretary.
+- Regular meetings will be held at the discretion of the party.

 ARTICLE V. COMMITTEES

-- All decisions of the Program Committee involving committing organization funds will require the approval of the leader of auditor.
+- All decisions of the Programming Committee involving committing organization resources will require the approval of the leader or auditor.

 Section B. OTHER COMMITTEES

-- Other committees may be appointed by a majority vote of the members at a regular meeting of the Canadian Nationalist Party.
+- Other committees may be commissioned by the leader at a regular meeting.